nikomatsakis/babysteps/babysteps/_posts/2018-06-20-proposal-for-a-staged-rfc-process.md

 all time zones, and to ease language barriers.
 But there is still a need to ensure that progress is made.
 I expect that weekly meetings will continue to play a role here, if only to nag people.

+### Using stages to guide conversation

+One of the things I am excited about in this proposal is that we can use the explicit stage -- as well as the dedicated repository! -- to help guide conversations.
+For example, during the spitballing phase, it seems clear that the conversation should be focused on exploring the motivation and unearthing constraints.
+Similarly, it often happens we come across quandries that are hard to resolve until after we have gained more experience using the feature -- often choosing what should be the default behavior has this character, for example.
+The staged process lets us explicitly revisit those concerns at the right time.

+However, one concern that has arisen in the TC39 process is that this same character can make it hard to object to a feature on "global" or "cross-cutting" grounds.
+For example, it may be that there are two features which are individually acceptable but which -- taken together -- seem to blow the language complexity budget.
+How do you decide between them and when does this decision get made?

+In the current proposal, I think that the answer is *most likely* at the Proposal stage.
+More generally, we aim to address these sorts of concerns of controlling scope in a few ways:

+- By ensuring that features are tied to the roadmap, which should ensure they have solid (and timely) motivation.
+- By requiring a Team Champion to advance through the process, which should generally ensure that there is enough interest in a proposal and bandwidth to see it through.
+- By having frequent check-ins with teams, who are charged to care for cross-cutting concerns.

+Overall, though, I think this is an area where we will continue iterating -- we might want some more dedicated way of tracking the "overall budget" for Rust as a whole.

 ### Making implicit stages explicit